marcomarcassa/mle-project-challenge-2/README.md

     Ask questions and use the internet for research.
     Focus on your core strengths.

-## One More Thing
-We wish you all the best as you work on this project and thank you again for your interest in phData.
 If you have any suggestions for this project or our interview process, please **give us feedback.**
 Our goal is to make the interview process a positive experience for candidates